 - Unlimited power-ups

-Let's end this list with Workzone, another powerful project management tool that has an interface and features similar to the Trello app.
-It has Kanban board functionality that is similar to Trello’s kanban board view.
+Let's end this list with Workzone, another valuable project management tool that has an interface and features similar to the Trello app.
+It has Kanban board functionality that is similar to Trello's kanban board view.
 Workzone is a lightweight tool and is ideal for small projects.
 It comprises real-time collaboration tools and helps you work more efficiently.

 - Workload reports